sohel1807/sentiment-analysis-model/README.md

-# Sentiment Analysis For Marathi language API
+# Sentiment Analysis For Marathi Language API

 This API analyzes the sentiment of Marathi tweets.